tylerbeckb/Python-Project/README.md

 # Python-Project
-Two pieces of coursework completed that uses python and javascript.
+Two pieces of coursework completed that uses python